-Since 1973, the National LGBTQ Task Force has worked to build power, take action, and create change to achieve freedom and justice for (LGBTQ) people and their families.
+Since 1973, the National LGBTQ Task Force has worked to build power, take action, and create change to achieve freedom and justice for lesbian, gay, bisexual, transgender, and queer ("LGBTQ") people and our families.
 As a progressive social justice organization, the Task Force works toward a society that values and respects the diversity of human expression and identity and achieves equity for all.

-The National Network to End Domestic Violence (NNEDV) is a not-for-profit organization incorporated in the District of Columbia in 1994 (www.nnedv.org) to end domestic violence.
+The National Network to End Domestic Violence (NNEDV) is a not-forprofit organization incorporated in the District of Columbia in 1994 (www.nnedv.org) to end domestic violence.
 As a network of the 56 state and territorial domestic violence and dual domestic violence sexual assault Coalitions and their over 2,000 member programs, NNEDV serves as the national voice of millions women, children and men victimized by domestic violence.
 NNEDV is committed to the wide availability of reproductive health care, including low-cost and confidential access to birth control.
 This is a critical need for survivors of domestic violence to protect their health and safety.

-The National Organization for Women Foundation (NOW Foundation) is a 501(c)(3) entity affiliated with the National Organization for Women, the largest grassroots feminist activist organization in the United States with chapters in every state and the District of Columbia.
-NOW Foundation is committed to advancing equal opportunity, among other objectives, and works to ensure that all women have access to the full range of reproductive health care.
+The National Organization for Women (NOW) Foundation is a 501 (c)(3) entity affiliated with the National Organization for Women, the largest grassroots feminist activist organization in the United States with chapters in every state and the District of Columbia.
+Since its inception, NOW Foundation's goals have included advocating for improved access to the full range of reproductive health services for all women, no matter where they work or what their income level may be.
+NOW Foundation is opposed to any policy or regulatory provision that reduce women's access to reproductive health care services.